 If you are already using a number of applications and do have a rather fragmented environment then don’t think automation isn’t possible.
 Have a look at ‘off the shelf’ APIs supplied by someone like Cloud Connectors or Zapier.
 These providers have ready built APIs, which you subscribe to, that pull and push data between applications.
 Alternatively, web-hooks, which push information to other applications in real time.
 For more information on web-hooks check out Vero or SendGrid.

 Adding HR Functionality to the Learning Management System

-Author: Carolyn Lewis, Managing Director, eLearning Marketplace Ltd
+Author: Carolyn Lewis, Head of Business Development, eLearning Marketplace Ltd

 Not all courses are on the website so if you can’t find what you are looking for please do get in touch: 0844 854 9218